Article written by

 After purifying the extract, processors pour it into a processor to create the final live resin cannabis product.
 Some will agitate or whip the solution into a smooth, cohesive product known as badder or budder.
 Others leave the live resin oil in its original form: slightly wet with a sugary consistency due to the high terpene content.
 Live resin colors range from dark amber to light yellow and white.

 Solventless live resin concentrates are terpene-rich, aromatic, and flavorful in any form or product.
-You can smoke or vape these fresh flower extracts in various ways depending on your preferences, smoking devices, and accessories.
+So, when trying to figure out how to smoke live resin, you have a few options and can smoke or vape these fresh flower extracts in different ways depending on your preferences, smoking devices, and accessories.

 Dab rigs: Smoking live resin in dab rigs — also known as dabbing — is one of the most common ways to use concentrates.
 Dab rigs are similar to water bongs, except rigs are designed to vaporize dense concentrates instead of blasting them with heat.
 They typically have a chamber for water, a mouthpiece, a dome, and a dab bowl.

 Vape pens: Vaping live resin concentrates in portable vape pens is the easiest and most convenient method.
 Lightweight, discrete, and simple to use, vapes also allow you to take smaller hits than dab rigs to control your dosage better.
-The key is to select a high-quality vape pen with low-temperature settings, so you don’t burn off the precious terpenes.
+The key is to select a high-quality vape pen (as well as high-quality vape carts if the pen is reusable) with low-temperature settings so you don’t burn off the precious terpenes.

 Joints or bowls: Dabbing and vaping are the best ways to ingest live resin.
 However, another option is to add live resin to your favorite cannabis flower and smoke this super-charged mixture in a joint.
 You can also add it to your bowl or pipe.
 Since the concentrate is sticky and wet, you’ll want to use a dab tool instead of your fingers to avoid a mess.